Back to Freepik Calendar

 Teachers’ Day and the importance of educators

 Teachers are the greatest influencers in human history.
-They are the ones who have formed and built the most brilliant minds of all times.
-It was necessary to recognize the work of teachers everywhere on the planet, that is why UNESCO declared that there should be a day by and for them, that is why on May 7 we commemorate their work.
+They are the ones who have nurtured and shaped the most brilliant minds of all times.
+It was necessary to recognize the work of teachers everywhere on the planet, which is why UNESCO declared May 7 as a day dedicated to honoring their invaluable work.
 Show more

 Total searches: